Soda Consumption and Premature Death

 What’s Worse?
 Smoking or Drinking Soda?

+What else causes premature death?
 The answer may surprise you when it comes to telomere shortening!

 Daily consumption of 20 ounces of soda is associated with 4.6 years of additional biological aging – similar to the effects of smoking.
 Smoke and drink soda together and you can really knock some time off your biologic clock and die younger while aging faster.